25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 #### Closures

+A closure is **the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment)**

 Closure is just a function within a function where inner function references a variable that was declared in the scope of the outer function and returns the inner function.

 - An inner function has always access to the variables and parameters of its outer function, even after the outer function has returned.